-Science & Engineering Practices SEP 1: Asking Questions and Defining Problems: Asking questions and defining problems in 6-8 builds on K-5 experiences and progresses to specify relationships between variables, clarifying arguments and models.
-By the end of the grade band students will have had a structured opportunity to develop an understanding of each of these.
-Individual lessons or units should include opportunities for students to practice one or more of the following components Ask questions based on observations and/or other appropriate information of a scientific phenomenon a.
-Students generate their own questions that : i. are based on observable evidence and prior knowledge ii. arise from careful observation of phenomena, models, or unexpected results b.
-Students generate their own questions to: clarify and/or seek additional information clarify and/or refine a model, an explanation, or an engineering problem ii. identify and/or clarify evidence and/or the premise(s) of an argument 2) Generate, identify, and/or evaluate questions that can be systematically investigated (i.e., questions that are testable/investigable/scientific) Students generate questions: a. that can be investigated within the scope of the classroom/school laboratory, outdoor environment, and museums and other public facilities with available resources b. to frame a hypothesis based on observations and scientific principles c. that require sufficient and appropriate empirical evidence to answer d. to determine relationships between independent and dependent variables and relationships in models 3) Ask questions that challenge the premise of an argument or interpretation of a data set Students ask questions that challenge and/or clarify the premise(s) of an argument or the interpretation of a data set.
+Science & Engineering Practices Defining Problems: Asking questions and defining problems in 6-8 builds on K-5 experiences and progresses v ariables, clarifying arguments and models. ents will have had a structured opportunity to develop an understanding of each of these.
+Individual lessons or s for students to practice one or more of the following components 1) Ask questions based on observations and/or other appropriate information of a scientific phenomenon Students will: a. generate their own questions that: i. are based on observable evidence and prior knowledge ii. arise from careful observation of phenomena, models, or unexpected results b. generate their own questions to: i. clarify and/or seek additional information ii. clarify and/or refine a model, an explanation, or an engineering problem 2) Generate, identify, and/or evaluate questions that can be systematically investigated (i.e., questions that are testable/investigable/scientific) Students generate questions: a. that can be investigated within the scope of the classroom/school laboratory, outdoor environment, and museums and other public facilities with available resources b. to frame a hypothesis based on observations and scientific principles c. that require sufficient and appropriate empirical evidence to answer d. to determine relationships between independent and dependent variables and relationships in models 3) Ask questions that challenge the premise of an argument or interpretation of a data set Students ask questions that challenge and/or clarify the premise(s) of an argument or the interpretation of a data set.
 This includes considering the weight and relevance of evidence provided for a claim and the validity of data being used.
 4) [Engineering] Define or describe a problem that can be solved (through an object, tool, process, and/or system) a.
-Students define a design problem that: can be solved through the development of an object, tool, process or system includes multiple criteria for success and constraints (e.g., materials, time or cost), and scientific knowledge that may limit possible solutions b.
+Students define a design problem that: i. can be solved through the development of an object, tool, process or system ii. includes multiple criteria for success and constraints (e.g., materials, time or cost), and scientific knowledge that may limit possible solutions This component is not required in K 2 d b.
 Students identify the system in which the problem is embedded, including the: major components and relationships in the system system boundaries